 Students receive credit only for courses in which they are officially enrolled.
 Dropping or withdrawing from a course without completing the Change of Course process will result in a UW grade.

-Pass/Not Pass Option: Juniors and Seniors not on probation may elect the Pass/Not Pass option during the first 2/3 of the semester or session.
+Pass/Not Pass Option: Students who have completed one semester at Manchester and are not on academic probation may convert a maximum of four courses in their graduation plans to pass/not pass during the first 2/3 of the semester or session.
 After that date students who withdraw under the Pass/Not Pass option will receive a grade of NP.
 A full explanation of the P/NP regulations is outlined in the University Catalog.